 What would it look like if I saw one?

 Is a virtual asset the same as a digital asset?

 Digital assets apply across all technologies.
-Virtual assets are specific to the blockchain and crypto space.
+Virtual assets have acquired a usage that is specific to the blockchain and crypto space.
 So, virtual asset means a digital asset in the crypto space.